You bought a cow.

 dfw runs on people who think ahead

-Your food supply deserves the same logic.
+Your food supply can work the same way.

 Whole animal purchasing is how serious households have always eaten.
 It's coming back because the people who never stopped doing it were right.